BJJKO Grading Criteria

 2nd Dan (Nidan)

-A minimum of 2 years after 1st Dan (Shodan).
+A minimum of 2 years from passing 1st Dan (Shodan).

 A minimum age of 18 years.